Subaru-PFS/drp_fstar_photo/doc/catalog.md

-The probability of being an F-type star is calculated primarily based on PanSTARRS1 $griz$($y$) photometry for stars down to $g\sim 20$.
+The probability of being an F-type star is calculated primarily based on PanSTARRS1 $grizy$ photometry for stars down to $g\sim 20$.

 Flux standard stars for PFS
 --------------------------------------------------
-The selection of flux standard stars is made to satisfy following requirements.
+The flux standard stars for PFS must meet the following requirements.

-* Stars should have photometric estimates of effective temperatures compatible with F-type stars ($6000\lt T \lt 7500$ K).
-F-type stars are an ideal flux standard because the continuum level is less affected by absorption lines than other spectral types.
+* The effective temperatures from photometry are compatible with an F-type star ($6000\lt T \lt 7500$ K).
+These stars serve as ideal flux standards because their continuum level is less affected by absorption lines compared to other spectral types.
-* The stars should be brighter than $g\sim 20$ so that a sufficient signal-to-noise is reached within a single exposure (15 miniutes) taken with the low-resolution mode.
+* The magnitudes should be brighter than $g\sim 20$ so that a sufficient signal-to-noise is reached within a single exposure (15 miniutes) under the low-resolution mode.
 * The stars should be sufficiently numerous and homogeneously distributed on the sky to evaluate the throughput variation accros the PFS field-of-view.